Manojlovic1998/running-multi-container-app-on-k8s/README.md

-# Example Integration of React App using Docker :whale:
+# Integration of React App using Docker :whale:

 This is Docker example project of multi-container application.
 A topic of the project is a very basic implementation of fib function to calculate the fib value.